Chenyt-Dev/coding/AAA_No_Categories-101-200.md

 ### 165. Compare Version Numbers
 * Used String.split, note that . is a special char in regex, need to use "\\."

+### 166. Fraction to Recurring Decimal
+* Used map to store the idx that a repeat number showed up.
+* not a fan of this kind of question in an interview.